 Throughout this subclause, a Response Indication of Long Response is signaled by setting the TXVECTOR's parameter RESPONSE_INDICATION to Long Response for non-NDP frames and by setting the Idle Indication field to 1 and the Duration field to 0 for NDP (PS-Poll-)Ack.
 A Response Indication of No Response is signaled by setting the TXVECTOR's parameter RESPONSE_INDICATION to No Response for non-NDP frames and by setting the Idle Indication field to 0 and the Duration field to 0 for NDP (PS-Poll-)Ack.
 The reception of NDP BlockAck signals a Response Indication of No Response.
 A Response Indication of Normal Response is signaled by setting the TXVECTOR's parameter RESPONSE_INDICATION to Normal Response for non-NDP frames.

-An S1G AP may initiate a BDT with an NDP PS-Poll-Ack frame that is sent as a response to a received NDP PS-Poll frame.
-An S1G non-AP STA shall not initiate a BDT with a PS-Poll frame unless it is a PS-Poll+BDT frame with the More Data field equal to 1.(#3820)
+An S1G AP may initiate a BDT exchange with an NDP PS-Poll-Ack frame that is sent as a response to a received NDP PS-Poll frame.
+An S1G non-AP STA shall not initiate a BDT exchange with a PS-Poll frame unless it is a PS-Poll+BDT frame with the More Data field equal to 1.
+A BDT exchange consists of one or more BDT sequences.(#3820)

 A(#3103, Ed) BDT sequence comprises the following: